wesbos/es6-articles/18-3 - Destructuring Objects.md

 console.log(speed); // 760!
 ```

 Why?
-Because ES6 destrucuring default values only kick in if the value is not present. undefined, null, false and 0 are all still values!
+Because ES6 destructuring default values only kick in if the value is not present. undefined, null, false and 0 are all still values!

 ```js
 const { dogName = 'snickers' } = { dogName: undefined }